-- Coal tar used for non-energy purposes or exported is not reported in either production or consumption. - In the 2015 edition, revisions were received for some consumption flows of other bituminous coal and coke oven coke, while other recovered gases (from ferrochromium manufacture) were reported separately for the first time, with revisions back to 2000.
-Prior to 2000, off-gases from ferrochromium manufacture are included in blast furnace gas, and inputs of coke oven coke for ferrochromium manufacture in inputs to blast furnaces instead of non-specified transformation. - In 2014, a new survey system and a reclassification of the data lead to breaks in the time series between 1999 and 2000 for most products and sectors.
-The new survey system is more detailed and has better product coverage, especially in electricity, CHP and heat production, as well as in industry. - Prior to 2008, peat products are included with peat data. - A large increase of steam coal imports in 2003 is related to a drought in Scandinavia.
+Coal tar used for non-energy purposes or exported is not reported in either production or consumption.

+In the 2015 edition, revisions were received for some consumption flows of other bituminous coal and coke oven coke, while other recovered gases (from ferrochromium manufacture) were reported separately for the first time, with revisions back to 2000.
+Prior to 2000, off-gases from ferrochromium manufacture are included in blast furnace gas, and inputs of coke oven coke for ferrochromium manufacture in inputs to blast furnaces instead of non-specified transformation.

+In 2014, a new survey system and a reclassification of the data lead to breaks in the time series between 1999 and 2000 for most products and sectors.
+The new survey system is more detailed and has better product coverage, especially in electricity, CHP and heat production, as well as in industry.

+Prior to 2008, peat products are included with peat data.

+A large increase of steam coal imports in 2003 is related to a drought in Scandinavia.
 Thermal power plants were operated more intensively to replace hydro-generated electricity that is consumed in the country.
-Additionally, more coal-generated electricity was exported to other countries in the region. - The increase of other bituminous coal inputs into main activity producer electricity plants from 1993 to 1994 was due to coal replacing imported electricity and hydro power. - Production of gas works gas ceased in April 1994. - Hard coal data prior to 1978 may include subbituminous coal.
+Additionally, more coal-generated electricity was exported to other countries in the region.

+The increase of other bituminous coal inputs into main activity producer electricity plants from 1993 to 1994 was due to coal replacing imported electricity and hydro power.

+Production of gas works gas ceased in April 1994.

+Peat products refer to peat briquettes and pellets, which were supplied from old stocks for 2019 and 2020.

+The consumption of other bituminous coal in the energy sector (own use in electricity, CHP and heat plants) covers the use of coal in the pilot phase of a new power plant (the amount of coal was not used for producing any useful heat or electricity).

-- In 2017, the consumption of coal in main activity producer electricity plants decreased considerably following the move of a large plant to the national capacity reserve. - In the 2017 edition, fuel inputs and heat production from peat main activity heat plants have been revised from 2000 as a result of new data access for smaller peat heat plant units. - The significant increases and decreases of other bituminous coal inputs into main activity producer electricity plants from year to year are due to coal replacing imported electricity and hydro power.
+In 2017, the consumption of coal in main activity producer electricity plants decreased considerably following the move of a large plant to the national capacity reserve.

+In the 2017 edition, fuel inputs and heat production from peat main activity heat plants have been revised from 2000 as a result of new data access for smaller peat heat plant units.

+The significant increases and decreases of other bituminous coal inputs into main activity producer electricity plants from year to year are due to coal replacing imported electricity and hydro power.

-- Likewise, peat production is highly dependent upon favourable weather conditions and the pricing of other fuels.
+Likewise, peat production is highly dependent upon favourable weather conditions and the pricing of other fuels.
 The decrease in peat and other bituminous coal usage in main activity electricity plants in 2008 was due to record electricity generation from hydro plants.
-A similar circumstance occurred in 2012. - The first coking plant started operation in 1987, hence imports of coking coal and production of coke oven coke and coke oven gas started in that year.
+A similar circumstance occurred in 2012.

+The first coking plant started operation in 1987, hence imports of coking coal and production of coke oven coke and coke oven gas started in that year.

-- Some consumption of other bituminous coal is reported for the first time in 2019 as energy industry own use.
-This covers the use of coal in the pilot phase of a new power plant (the amount of coal was not used for producing any useful heat or electricity). - Food, tobacco and beverages reports 1kt consumption of coke oven coke in 2019 after zero in 2018.
+Some consumption of other bituminous coal is reported for the first time in 2019 as energy industry own use.
+This covers the use of coal in the pilot phase of a new power plant (the amount of coal was not used for producing any useful heat or electricity).

+Food, tobacco and beverages reports 1kt consumption of coke oven coke in 2019 after zero in 2018.
 This is due to rounding (2018: 0,46 kt and 2019: 0,72 kt).